How old does my child need to be in order to start lessons with you?

 How much are lessons?

-We currently charge £60 per hour for one or two pupils – less or more proportionate to the time, with no minimum or maximum.
-So a quarter of an hour would be £15, half an hour would be £30, one and a half hours would be £90, etc.
+We charge £70 per hour for one or two pupils – less or more proportionate to the time, with no minimum or maximum.
+Half an hour, for instance, would be £35.00.

 How many people can attend the same lesson, and how does this work?